Amortized Rejection Sampling in Universal Probabilistic Programming: APPROACH

 \section{APPROACH}

-A starting point to the presentation of our algorithm is to observe that the program in Figure \ref{alg:sample-program} is equivalent to the program \ref{alg:collapsed-program}, where $\zzz$ satisfying the condition $c$ is sampled directly.
-Figure \ref{alg:collapsed-inference} presents an importance sampler targeting \ref{alg:collapsed-program}, obtained by sampling $\zzz$ directly from $q$ under the condition $c$.
+A starting point to the presentation of our algorithm is to observe that the program in \cref{alg:sample-program} is equivalent to \cref{alg:collapsed-program}, where $z$ satisfying the condition $c$ is sampled directly. \cref{alg:collapsed-inference} presents an importance sampler targeting \ref{alg:collapsed-program}, obtained by sampling $z$ directly from $q$ under the condition $c$.
 Note that the sampling processes in \ref{alg:inference-program} and \ref{alg:collapsed-inference} are the same, only the weights are computed differently.
+We now provide a definition for the weights in \ref{alg:collapsed-inference}.

-\wc{w_{C}}
+\wc{w_{\mathrm{C}}}